The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Survey overview

 For the affected LW images that drive the primary JELS science aims, subtraction of the wisps is possible, but requires a specific approach tuned to these observations.
 In NIRCam observations impacted by the typical wisp scattered light patterns, the robust prior positions (and spatial extent) of real sources in the affected SW modules can be obtained from the corresponding unaffected LW module image \citep{Robotham2023}.
 For the severe wisps in JELS, this is not possible since the LW frames themselves are affected.
 Templates for the LW scattered light therefore must be derived directly from the observed data and make use of the fact that our observing strategy provides 3 intra-module dithers at each pointing.

 The impacted frames are first processed through the initial PENCIL data reduction stages as above.
-A scattered light template for a given set of exposures is then generated as follows: \begin{enumerate} \item Compact sources within the image are identified, with source detection employing a small locally varying background ($25\times25$ pixel box-size) to select sources within regions of diffuse scattered light.
-In each exposure, the compact sources are then masked with additional dilation around each source. \item The six frames are median stacked in the image plane to produce a wisp template for the frame.
+A scattered light template for a given set of exposures is then generated as follows: \begin{enumerate} \item Compact sources within the image are identified, with source detection employing a small locally varying background ($25\times25$ pixel box-size) to select genuine sources within regions of diffuse scattered light.
+In each exposure, the compact sources are then masked with additional dilation around each source, consisting of two iterations using a binary dilation structure with connectivity equals one (i.e. no diagonal elements are neighbours). \item The six frames are median stacked in the image plane to produce a wisp template for the frame.
 The median stacked template is then convolved with a Gaussian smoothing kernel with a full-width half-maximum (FWHM) of 5 pixels to reduce small-scale noise (with interpolation for any remaining masked pixels). \item A template mask is then generated by smoothing the scattered light template with a larger Gaussian kernel (FWHM $=25$ pixels).
 Regions of the smoothed template image with flux below $0.5\times\sigma_{\textup{RMS}}$ are set to zero. \end{enumerate} The final step is included to avoid the addition of noise from the generated template to pixels that are largely unaffected by the scattered light.
-By construction however, this leaves some areas of fainter diffuse scattered light present within individual frames prior to the final mosaicing and combination of all frames covering the region.
-Fig.~\ref{fig:scattered_light} illustrates the effectiveness of the LW wisp removal on one of the impacted JELS visits.\\
+By construction however, this may leave some areas of fainter diffuse scattered light present within individual frames prior to the final mosaicing and combination of all frames covering the region.
+We mitigate the impact of this low-level scattered light outside the masked regions in the following way.
+First we mask sources with a dilated segmentation map (size=5, increasing to size=20 for the most extended sources).
+We then make a median stack of the three masked, odd valued dithers and subtracted this from the even valued dithers.
+The procedure is then applied for subtracting even valued dithers from odd, before the final processed frames were included in the mosaicing.
+Fig.~\ref{fig:scattered_light} illustrates the effectiveness of the LW wisp removal on one of the impacted JELS visits.